Framework-R-D/phlex-design/doc/functional_programming.rst

 The framework also does not place constraints on the algorithm *implementations*---algorithm authors are free to employ imperative programming techniques within the implementations if doing so is convenient.
 The framework will simply schedule the algorithm as if it were a pure function without regard to its implementation.

-Sequences of data and higher-order functions
+Sequences of Data and Higher-Order Functions
 ============================================

 Particle physics results are obtained by performing statistical analysis on sequences of data.